Raise your hand if you’ve heard of Overijssel before. Anyone?

 Overijssel is well connected by train and bus service, and you can travel on both using an OV chip card (a prepaid card that can also be used on public transport in many other parts of the country).
 You can also purchase individual tickets at the station or onboard buses.

 Zwolle, the province’s capital city, is home to the main train station of the area.
 It links the south and west to the north, and is easily accessible from any other main station in the Netherlands.
+In general, any NS Intercity train going to Groningen or Leeuwarden will stop in Zwolle.

 If you’re looking for a charming village with tiny winding streets and old-fashioned Dutch architecture, Ommen is for you.
 Despite its rather small size, it has historical status as a city and sees a fair amount of regional tourism.